Hunsingore

-Hunsingore is a village and civil parish in the Harrogate district of North Yorkshire, England.
+Hunsingore is a village and civil parish in the county of North Yorkshire, England.
 It is situated near the River Nidd and the A1(M) motorway, about 14 mi west of York, and 4 mi north east of Wetherby.

 History

 Hunsingore translates as "ofer or ridge of Hunsinge’s people".
-In the Domesday Book, the village is listed as Hulsingovre.
+In the Domesday Book of 1086, the village is listed as Hulsingovre.
 The Goodricke family owned lots of land in the area and they lived in New House in Hunsingore rather than Ribston Hall.
 New House was believed to have been destroyed by Cromwell after the Battle of Marston Moor in 1644.

 Originally Hunsingore was in the Claro Wapentake of the West Riding of Yorkshire.
 Since the county boundary shake up of 1974, it has been in North Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

-There used to be a water-powered corn mill on the River Nidd by the weir.
+The Old Corn Mill, a former water-powered corn mill, is on the River Nidd by the weir.
 The weir is still on the river, but the mill has been converted into housing.

 There used to be a primary school in the village, but it was closed down due to low numbers.
 Children from Cowthorpe used to come across from the south bank of the Nidd via a footbridge to attend school here.

-There is a church in the village, St John the Baptist.
+St John the Baptist's Church, Hunsingore, was designed in 1868 in a High Victorian Gothic style, including an unusual and fanciful covered entrance to the churchyard.
+The architect was Charles Kirk of Sleaford.
 The church is now in the Lower Nidderdale Parish.